 The World Health Organization (WHO) and Centers for Disease Prevention and Control (CDC) are each reporting an outbreak of hepatitis in children across the world.
 The disease has an unknown etiology (cause).

-In the WHO report published on May 27, 2022, scientists confirmed 650 probable cases of acute hepatitis of unknown etiology in children have been reported to the WHO from 33 countries in five WHO Regions between April 5th and May 26th.
+In the WHO report published on 27 May 2022, scientists confirmed 650 probable cases of acute hepatitis of unknown etiology in children had been reported to the WHO from 33 countries in five WHO Regions between April 5th and May 26th.
 Additionally, 99 cases are pending classification.
 There has been a 100% increase in cases from April to May.

 The WHO stated, “The actual number of cases may be underestimated.”

 According to the latest Joint Surveillance Report by the WHO Regional Office for Europe (EURO), as of 20 May 2022 WHO has observed the following:

 - 75.4% of cases are <5 years of age.

 - Of 156 cases with information on hospital admission, 22 (14.1%) were admitted to an intensive care unit.
 Of the 117 cases for which this information was available, 14 (12%) have received a liver transplant.
 Usually, hepatitis C is the only one that might require a liver transplant after liver failure, so this is troubling.